 - /proc/iomem – Current system memory map for devices.

-- /proc/ioports – Registered port regions for input output communication with device.
+- /proc/ioports – Registered port regions for input-output communication with the device.

 - /proc/loadavg – System load average.

 - /proc/locks – Files currently locked by kernel.

 - /proc/meminfo – Info about system memory (see above example).

 - /proc/misc – Miscellaneous drivers registered for the miscellaneous major devices.

 - /proc/modules – Currently loaded kernel modules.